Egyptian Startup Leverages Technology to Innovate in Food Sector - ExBulletin

 Egyptian Startup Leverages Technology to Innovate in Food Sector

-The Egyptian start-up operates primarily offline to drive business growth in the local and regional food sector, which is in dire need of digitization to increase efficiency, productivity and reduce costs. and rely on digital solutions.
+The Egyptian start-up operates primarily offline to drive business growth in the local and regional food sector, which is in dire need of digitalization to increase efficiency, productivity and reduce costs.
+I’m here.
+Rely on digital solutions.

-Present in Southeast Asia and Latin America, but not yet reflected in Africa and MENA.So it’s a very exciting market. [for us and investors alike]she told PYMNTS in an interview.
+“It’s in Southeast Asia and Latin America, but it’s not reflected in Africa and MENA yet.
+That’s why it’s such an exciting market. [for us and investors alike]” she told PYMNTS in an interview.

 Read more: Ultra-fast delivery model creates new opportunities for MENA’s on-demand services

-Launched in early 2020, the business-to-business-to-consumer (B2B2C) startup will leverage a network of mini-warehouses to enable businesses such as e-commerce companies, supermarkets and pharmacies to sell to their customers. and fills that gap. dark shop.
+Launched in early 2020, the business-to-business-to-consumer (B2B2C) startup leverages a network of mini-warehouses to enable businesses such as e-commerce companies, supermarkets and pharmacies to sell to their customers. and fill the gap. dark shop.

-So far, YFS has been rapidly gaining ground in the enterprise.
-To date, the company has completed more than 2 million of his deliveries through his network of 1,000 active motorcycle and van drivers and is currently operating in his five cities in Egypt (Cairo, Giza and Alexandria). , Mansoura and Tanta).
+So far, YFS has quickly taken hold within the enterprise.
+To date, the company has completed over 2 million of his deliveries through his network of 1,000 active motorcycle and van drivers and currently operates in his five cities in Egypt (Cairo, Giza and Alexandria). doing. , Mansoura and Tanta).

-Another example of an Egyptian startup blazing a new trail in MENA’s food sector is Cairo-based cloud kitchen service provider The Food Lab, which offers access to a managed shared dark kitchen to We help budding restaurateurs minimize costs, increase margins and improve operational efficiency.
+Another example of an Egyptian startup breaking new ground in MENA’s food sector is The Food Lab, a Cairo-based cloud kitchen service provider.
+It provides access to a controlled shared dark kitchen, helping budding restaurateurs minimize costs, increase margins and improve operational efficiency.

-RELATED: Cloud Kitchen software helps MENA restaurants optimize costs and expand reach
+RELATED: Cloud Kitchen Software Helps MENA Restaurants Optimize Costs and Extend Reach

-According to Ahmed Osman, CEO and co-founder of The Food Labs, the costs of third-party aggregators, which are often between 25% and 30%, are very high, allowing restaurants to operate on margins of as little as 0% to 5%. away This will discourage potential business owners and operators from entering the food business, he said, as it takes time to reach breakeven.
+According to Ahmed Osman, CEO and co-founder of The Food Lab, the costs of third-party aggregators (often 25% to 30%) are very high, leaving restaurants with 0% to 5% profit margins.
+I’m here.
+Nothing.
+He said this would discourage potential business owners and operators from entering the food business as it takes time to reach breakeven.

-And earlier this year, Cartona, an Egyptian B2B e-commerce marketplace for the fast-moving consumer goods (FMCG) space, partnered with multinational consumer goods company Unilever to bring retailers, suppliers and distributors to the B2B marketplace.
-I helped increase the number of merchants.
+And earlier this year, Cartona, Egypt’s B2B e-commerce marketplace for the fast-moving consumer goods (FMCG) space, partnered with multinational consumer goods company Unilever to bring together retailers, suppliers and distributors. brought to the B2B market.
+It helped increase the number of merchants.

 Read more: Egyptian B2B e-commerce startup Cartona partners with Unilever

-The retail tech company, which raised $12 million in Series A funding last month, will operate mostly offline in the country as part of a broader plan to disrupt the $120 billion Egyptian retail market, according to a PYMNTS report.
-We aim to digitize the existing trading system.
+The retail tech company, which raised $12 million in Series A funding last month, will operate mostly offline in the country as part of a broader plan to disrupt Egypt’s $120 billion retail market, according to a PYMNTS report.
+It’s a schedule.
+We aim to digitize existing trading systems.

-this cooperation [with Unilever] Cartona CEO Mahmoud Talaat said both parties will be able to offer unique solutions that will revolutionize Egypt’s traditional trade and expand its potential user base across various administrative districts. said.
+“This cooperation [with Unilever] Cartona CEO Mahmoud Talaat said the deal will allow both parties to revolutionize traditional Egyptian trading and offer unique solutions to grow their user base in the future. .

-New PYMNTS Survey Finds 3 in 4 Consumers Have Strong Demand for Super Apps
+New PYMNTS survey finds 3 out of 4 consumers have strong demand for super apps

-Summary: A new study from PYMNTS, The Super App Shift: How Consumers Want To Save, Shop And Spend In The Connected Economy (in collaboration with PayPal), found 9,904 consumers across Australia, Germany, the UK and the US.
-We analyzed the responses from and showed a strong demand for a single multi-functional super-app rather than using dozens of separate apps.
+about: A new PYMNTS survey, The Super App Shift: How Consumers Want To Save, Shop And Spend In The Connected Economy, in partnership with PayPal, collected responses from 9,904 consumers across Australia, Germany, the UK and the US.
+I was. analyzed.
+It also showed a strong demand for a single multifunctional super app instead of dozens of separate apps.

 Sources